Updated Nov. 18, 2021

 How to Handle Conflicts in the Workplace

-As uncomfortable or inconvenient as it may seem to address conflict in the workplace, it is essential for the health and sustainability of a business.
+As uncomfortable or inconvenient as it may seem to address conflict in the workplace, it is essential for the health and sustainability of a business, along with accommodating morale among employees from a wide range of racial, gender, sexual identity and other backgrounds.
 However, it’s not easy to resolve conflict without the right tools.

 Portland Community College’s Conflict Resolution course examines the types of conflict that commonly arise at work and how to best handle each one.
 These methods, in turn, lead to useful team-building and help organizations and their staff achieve higher productivity, integrity, and satisfaction at work.